kuaminika/kuaminika-studies/dataEngineering_HadoopEcosystemFundamentalsOfDistributedSystems.md

   - Note: The master node does **not** store actual data.
 - If the replication factor is **3**, all three DataNodes will store all blocks of a file.
 - If the number of replicas (DataNodes) exceeds the replication factor, some replicas may not store all blocks.
+  - Deletion of excess block copies will occur.
+- In HDFS 2.0, there's a second master node that is present as _standby_.
+  - **Zookeeper** is responsible for managing multiple masters.
+It also informs slaves if the master has changed.
+  - **Zookeeper** has the role of electing the leader in case of a failure.

+- HDFS implements **Quorum-based storage**.
+- In HDFS, metadata is shared across multiple masters.
+This is done with a component called **Journal Nodes**.
+  - **Journal Nodes** keep the passive NameNode (aka standby master) in sync with the active NameNode.

+- **NameNodes** are the core components of the HDFS cluster.
+  - They store metadata for each file that is created.
+  - Metadata consists of two data structures:
+    - **FSImage** (File System Image):
+      - It is essentially a snapshot of the file system.
+You can expect to see paths like `/var/...` or `/etc/...`.
+    - **Edit Logs**: Sequential transaction logs that record every metadata change in HDFS.
+  - In summary, NameNodes = File System (FSImage) + Edit Logs.